jachappell/jachappell/README.md

 <details><summary> <a href="https://www.amon-hen.com">Yet Another Website</a> </summary>

+* <a href="https://www.amon-hen.com/politics/34703">Last Week Tonight – S2 E25: Televangelism & New Zealand’s Flag</a>
+* <a href="https://www.amon-hen.com/computing/internet/www/435">Quote of the Day</a>
 * <a href="https://www.amon-hen.com/television/32649">MST3K Short 1312 – Better Breakfast, U.S.A.</a>
 * <a href="https://www.amon-hen.com/books/297">Reading: Vacuum Diagrams</a>
-* <a href="https://www.amon-hen.com/computing/internet/www/435">Quote of the Day</a>
 * <a href="https://www.amon-hen.com/movies/34575">O.K.
 Connery (1967)</a>
 * <a href="https://www.amon-hen.com/music/34660">Motto</a>
 * <a href="https://www.amon-hen.com/science/34721">Sean Carroll explains why physics is both simple and impossible</a>
 * <a href="https://www.amon-hen.com/humor/34724">RiffTrax – With An All-Star Cast</a>
 * <a href="https://www.amon-hen.com/television/4242">MST3K 0209 – The Hellcats</a>
 * <a href="https://www.amon-hen.com/politics/34727">Mike Lindell & MyStore</a>
-* <a href="https://www.amon-hen.com/politics/34701">Last Week Tonight – S2 E24: Sex Education, GOP debate & Whole Foods</a>
 </details>

 <details><summary> <a href="https://www.drum-corps.net">Drum and Bugle Corps</a> </summary>